 Research shows that cannabidiol (CBD), a potent antitumoral compound in its own right, acts synergistically with various anti-cancer pharmaceuticals, enhancing their impact while cutting the toxic dosage necessary for maximum effect.
 While conventional chemotherapy drugs are highly toxic and indiscriminately damage cells in the body and brain; by contrast, THC slows tumor growth in certain cancers by significantly reducing the ability of cancer to spread.
 THC selectively targets and destroys tumor cells while leaving healthy cells unscathed.

 Cannabis Oil For Dogs

 However, CBD is more than just an end-of-life mitigation for symptom relief.
 Research also shows that cannabinoids can induce apoptosis, or programmed cell death, in cancer cells.
-Cannabinoids are effective not only for cancer-symptom management (nausea, pain, loss of appetite, fatigue), they also confer a direct anti-tumoral effect.
+Cannabinoids are effective not only for cancer-symptom management (nausea, pain, loss of appetite, fatigue), they also confer a direct anti-tumoral, anti-cancer drug effect.

 There are real-life examples where a dog’s life has been extended by months and years and in some instances there’s been a complete reversal of tumors with clinical evidence showing no signs of cancer using only cannabis extracts as sole therapy.
 In laboratory models, cannabis oil containing both THC and CBD have been demonstrated to induce apoptosis in leukemic cell lines.